 - What was the main thing that Alex learnt from his ‘dream’?

-- Students: imagine you are the television reporter sent to cover the confrontation between the Eagles and the developer.
+- Ask your students to imagine that they are the television reporter sent to cover the confrontation between the Eagles and the developer.
 They should write up the report that they will present on the television news.
 They may wish to include quotes from interviews with Gramps and the developer.

 - Provide each student with a copy of the Something familiar? worksheet (PDF 3.1mb).
 This worksheet challenges students to identify similarities between members of the Eagles and the native animals Alex meets in his dream.